niclash/msg-eval/criteria.md

   * NATS
   * KubeMQ

+All product descriptions in the following sections are picked from the projects and have not be validated.

 ### RabbitMQ (passes)
+RabbitMQ is the most widely deployed open source message broker.

+With tens of thousands of users, RabbitMQ is one of the most popular open source message brokers.
+From T-Mobile to Runtastic, RabbitMQ is used worldwide at small startups and large enterprises.

+RabbitMQ is lightweight and easy to deploy on premises and in the cloud.
+It supports multiple messaging protocols.
+RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.

 ### Apache Kafka  (passes)
+More than 80% of all Fortune 100 companies trust, and use Kafka.

+Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications."

 ### Apache ActiveMQ Artemis (passes)
 ActiveMQ Artemis is the "next generation" of ActiveMQ, and will eventually replace "Classic".